frictionlessdata/datapackage/data-packages/index.md

         { "license" : "PDDL-1.0" }

   * `licenses` MUST be an array.
-Each entry MUST be a hash with a `type` and MAY include a
+Each entry MUST be a hash with a `type`.
-    `url` property linking to the actual text.
-The `type` SHOULD be an [Open Definition license ID][od-license] if an ID exists for the license and otherwise may be the general license name or identifier.
+    The `type` SHOULD be an [Open Definition license ID][od-license] if an ID exists for the license.
+If another license name or identifier is used as `type` then the `url` property MUST link to the actual license text.
+The `url` property MAY be specified when used in combination with an [Open Definition license ID][od-license].

     Here is an
     Example:

         "licenses": [{